Well, one of the worst kept secrets this all of last year has finally been made public.

 A feminist group at Stockholm University is campaigning to ban all urinals from campus.

-One Swedish elementary school has already removed them in Australia, and internet survey shows that 17% of those polled think men ought to sit.
+An internet survey shows that 17% of those polled think men ought to sit.

 Some Swedish women are pressuring their men to take a stand, so to speak.

-Um, said her new boyfriend Ingvar, who sits.
+What else can I do? said her new boyfriend, Ingvar, who sits.

-You think I'm making this.
+You think I'm making this?

-This is John Leo, respected columnist writing at Town Hall.com.
+This is John Leo, respected columnist, writing at townhall.com.

-Whether or not people think men should stand or sit or peeing.
+They are polling in these wacko-socialist countries whether or not people think men should stand or sit while peeing.

 And you know, once these things start, they don't go away, think gay marriage.

-We've got some of the funniest Barney Frank sound bites that I've heard yet.
+We've got some of the funniest Barney Frank soundbites that I've heard yet.

 It was on Neil Cavuto yesterday.

-Uh Barney has got this idea, and I told you about it back in November after the election.
+Barney has got this idea, and I told you about it back in November after the election.

-Less regulation for higher benefits, health care, and all that.
+Barney is going to go to corporations and he's going to offer them a deal: less regulation for higher benefits, health care, and all that.

-Finally, the board said, you know what, this is awful.
+Finally, the board said, you know what?

 So is that something that can be done privately and at the company level?